 Largest global IT leadership survey reveals a more creative, influential CIO.

-Now in its 18th year, the Harvey Nash / KPMG CIO Survey is the world’s largest IT leadership survey, with 3,352 responses from CIOs and technology leaders across 82 countries.
+Now in its 18th year, the Harvey Nash / KPMG CIO Survey is the largest global IT leadership survey in the world, with almost 3,400 responses from CIOs and technology leaders across 82 countries.
 This year’s findings reveal an undeniable increase in influence and opportunity for the CIO.
-On the cusp of the fourth industrial revolution, we are seeing the emergence of the ‘Creative CIO’ - a transformational business leader, technology strategist and business model innovator.
+On the cusp of the fourth industrial revolution, we are seeing the emergence of the ‘Creative CIO’ – a transformational business leader, technology strategist and business model innovator.

 The focus has moved from ‘keeping the lights on’ to creating business value, harnessing the social and technical disruption all around.
 The Creative CIO is at the forefront of digital change, both driving it and responding to it with new technologies, delivery models and governance approaches.

-58 percent of respondents reported that their organisation has a clear digital vision and strategy, with Board or C-Suite executives owning 36 percent of these strategies.
-Increasingly organisations are expecting their CIO to lead the delivery of the digital strategy.
+58 percent of respondents reported that their organization has a clear digital vision and strategy, with Board or C-Suite executives owning 36 percent of these strategies.
+Increasingly organizations are expecting their CIO to lead the delivery of the digital strategy.

 Only 31 percent of respondents have a formal process to allocate resources to drive technology-enabled innovation across IT and the business.

-In addition, only 40 percent of respondents cited ‘Insiders’ as a significant concern, however an increasingly higher proportions of cyber incidents are originating from within the organisation.
+In addition, only 40 percent of respondents cited ‘Insiders’ as a significant concern, however an increasingly higher proportions of cyber incidents are originating from within the organization.